pablomarin/GPT-Azure-Search-Engine/README.md

 ![image](https://user-images.githubusercontent.com/113465005/226238596-cc76039e-67c2-46b6-b0bb-35d037ae66e1.png)

-# 3-5 days POC VBD powered by: Azure Cognitive Search + Azure OpenAI + Bot Framework + Langchain
+# 3-5 days POC VBD powered by: Azure Search + Azure OpenAI + Bot Framework + Langchain + Azure SQL + CosmosDB + Bing Search API
 Your organization requires a Multi-Channel Smart Chatbot and a search engine capable of comprehending diverse types of data scattered across various locations.
 Additionally, the conversational chatbot should be able to provide answers to inquiries, along with the source and an explanation of how and where the answer was obtained.
 In other words, you want **private and secured ChatGPT for your organization that can interpret, comprehend, and answer questions about your business data**.

 The goal of the MVP POC is to show/prove the value of a GPT Virtual Assistant built with Azure Services, with your own data in your own environment.
 The deliverables are: